Challenges and Future of PETs

 - Improved Performance and Efficiency: Ongoing research is focused on making PETs more efficient, reducing computational overhead, and developing hardware acceleration for cryptographic operations.

-- User-Friendly Tools and Platforms: Efforts are underway to develop more accessible tools, libraries, and platforms that simplify the integration of PETs into existing systems and new applications, similar to the rise of No-Code/Low-Code Platforms for development.
+- User-Friendly Tools and Platforms: Efforts are underway to develop more accessible tools, libraries, and platforms that simplify the integration of PETs into existing systems and new applications.

 - Wider Adoption Across Industries: As awareness grows and technologies mature, PETs are expected to see broader adoption in sectors beyond the early adopters, including IoT, smart cities, and AI.